Hacker0x01/docs.hackerone.com/docs/programs/retesting.md

 ![request retest button](./images/retest_update_6a.png)

-2 random hackers with [HackerOne Clearance](/hackers/hackerone-clearance.html) participating in your program will be invited to retest the report through email.
+2 hackers participating in your program will be invited to retest the report through email.

 ![email to see retest invitation](./images/retesting_update_2.png)